pnochisaki/young-inglewood/_content/pages/contact.md

       and large formats, one complimentary estate tasting a year, concierge service, access to member only events, and the flexibility to customize their membership at any time.
-    question: How do you join Friends of Young Inglewood?
+    question: How do I join Friends of Young Inglewood?
 ---
 ### HOW TO GET TO US